 Lake District swimmers urged to #spreadthewordnottheweed

-As the outdoor swimming season gets underway, observant Instagrammers may have noticed a new hashtag popping up on swimming-related posts: #spreadthewordnottheweed.
-It’s a call to raise awareness about the threat posed by invasive, non-native species of weed to some of the last remaining pristine lakes in England.
+As the outdoor swimming season cautiously gets underway, swimmers are being reminded to #spreadthewordnottheweed.
+The campaign, launched a few years ago, aims to raise awareness about the threat posed by invasive, non-native species of weed to some of the last remaining pristine lakes in England.
 A new film, below, highlights the problem and how swimmers can play a role in tackling it.

 These species of wildlife, such as New Zealand Pygmy Weed, can hitchhike on bodies, body hair, equipment, footwear, clothing and boats.
 This tenacity means that they may be inadvertently spread even by just going for a paddle.
 The new campaign particularly aims to protect the last three pristine lakes – Crummock, Buttermere and Wastwater – from the fate of those such as Derwent Water, which due to an invasion of the Pygmy Weed is sometimes unswimmable.